Burke and Hare – so famous are they, that they’re known as the ‘Edinburgh Murderers’, but what parts of their story are true?

-Of all the people murdered, Burke was a little unclear in parts as to who was murdered when at the time of both his official confession and that for the Courant.
+Of all the people murdered, Burke was always a little unclear as to who was murdered, something which is apparent when reading both his official confession and that for the Courant.

 In my larger post where I looked at the murder victims in some detail, I reproduced a table from Brian Bailey’s A Year of The Ghouls’ where he lists all the victims in order as they were recalled by Burke, or recounted by historians.

 In June 1836, a set of seventeen miniature coffins, complete with carved wooden figures were discovered on the northeast side of Arthur’s Seat, Edinburgh.
-Although only eight survive today, the origin and purpose of the Edinburgh Murder Coffins are still completely unknown but they have been linked to the victims that Burke and Hare murdered between 1827 and 1828.
+Although only eight survive today, the origin and purpose of the Arthur’s Seat Coffins are still completely unknown but they have been linked to the victims that Burke and Hare murdered between 1827 and 1828.